NicolasTessuto/WeatherFinder/README.md

 # WeatherSense
-WeatherSense an free API
+WeatherSense a free API
-lets thalk about the weather!
+Let's talk about the weather!